 We can insure wake boards, deck chairs, furnishings and other items you might keep in your hut.
-Just keep us up to date with the overall value you need to insure and we’ll do the rest.
-Just note, we can’t cover your electronic, audio or video equipment but you may find this is covered on your home insurance so it is always worth checking.
+Just let us know the overall contents value you need to insure.

-There is one big difference between a beach hut and a beach chalet, a beach chalet has a licence to be slept in over night and a beach hut does not.
+There is one key difference between a beach hut and a beach chalet: a beach chalet has a licence to be slept in overnight and a beach hut does not.
 Your local council will be able to let you know you if you are unsure.

 Chalets are usually a different type of construction to beach huts and do not need shutters over the windows for cover to be valid.

-To find out more about PCL and direct debit payments, select Direct Debit.
+To find out more about PCL and direct debit payments, see our Direct Debit page.